No one likes to feel excluded, but if it’s a car insurance company that’s singling you out for an exclusion, you’d better listen.

 If the exclusion has been prompted by a black mark on someone’s driving record, such as a DUI, you’ll likely have to wait until the offense drops off their DMV record before you can have the exclusion removed from the insurance policy.

-Insure.com’s Car insurance for risky drivers article discusses how to improve your driving record in order to reduce your insurance premiums.
+There are steps that risky drivers can take to improve your driving record in order to reduce your insurance premiums.

 Don’t skip the fine print

 Typically, only high-risk drivers wind up excluded from policies.
-But that's not always the case.
-Montevideo says he has seen a trend among small, low-cost insurers -- which tend to offer monthly policies rather than six- or 12-month contracts -- to simply exclude every member of a household other than the policyholder.
+But that’s not always the case.
+Montevideo says he has seen a trend among small, low-cost insurers — which tend to offer monthly policies rather than six- or 12-month contracts — to simply exclude every member of a household other than the policyholder.
+These policies are sometimes referred to as “named-driver only” policies.
 It’s a way to control claims costs.

 He says there are extreme cases where children too young to drive are excluded from policies.
 “They’re basically saying, ‘We’re going to exclude even the dog, if we can find his name.’
 It’s overkill, really.”